What every best Vacuum Cleaners has:

 Reviewed.com conducts thorough reviews of a number of upright, canister and robot vacuums.
 Each is ranked on a scale to 10; some also earn Editors' Choice or Best of Year honors as well.
 Testing is exceptionally well documented.
 The site looks to factors such as design, usability, performance, and features to name top choices.
 This site is continually updated, although older reviews are not removed, which makes it a good resource for those who may be shopping for older models.

 CNET editors continually update their vacuum cleaner reviews, and all of the reviews are thorough and include hands on testing.
 That testing is exceptionally well-documented, and often includes photos and videos.
-In addition to bagged and bagless upright vacuums, stick vacuums, canister vacuums and robotic vacuums are reviewed and ranked.
+While they mostly focus on robotic vacuums, as befitting a technology-centered site, they also review bagged and bagless upright vacuums, stick vacuums and canister vacuums.

 We found the largest volume of owner comments on vacuum cleaners of all types at Amazon.com.
-The most popular models garner thousands of reviews; others have hundreds.
+The most popular models garner thousands of reviews -- a few are close to the 10,000 mark -- almost all have hundreds.
 Even expensive vacuums, which have fewer reviews elsewhere, tend to have many reviews here.
 Some reviewers come back after months or years to provide updates on their original reviews, giving a helpful insight into long term usage.

 BestBuy.com sells a full complement of vacuum cleaners and there are hundreds to thousands of user reviews for the most popular models.
 As could be expected from a retailer that focuses on technology, robotic vacuums are among the most frequently reviewed.